-Input Tax Credit under GST means the credit of input tax paid on purchases.
-The taxpayer can use it towards payment of output tax charged on sales.
-Input Tax Credit comprises of credit in form of IGST, CGST, SGST / UTGST or Cess paid on the purchase of input goods, capital goods and input services that are used for business purpose.
+Input Tax Credit under GST means the credit of input tax paid on purchases, which the taxpayer can use it towards payment of output tax charged on sales.
+ITC comprises of credit in form of IGST, CGST, SGST / UTGST or Cess paid on the purchase of input goods, capital goods and input services that are used for business purpose.

-If the tax paid on purchases is more than the tax paid on sales, the taxpayer can carry forward the ITC.
+If the tax paid on purchases is more than the tax paid on sales, the taxpayer can carry forward the Input Tax Credit.
 He can use it for payment of tax in future or claim the refund.

 Mr.X is a manufacturer of garments.
 He buys cloth as input and pays GST of Rs.400.
 GST payable on sale of garments is Rs.1000.
 When he files his GST Return, he can utilise the input tax credit of Rs.400 and needs to pay a tax of Rs.600 only.